iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 Maven plugin for the following platform installation tasks (represented as Maven goals in untypical notation).

-* generateInterfaces: app interfaces, no apps
+* generateInterfaces: generate app interfaces, but no apps - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`
-* generateAppsNoDeps: app interfaces, apps without artifact dependencies
+* generateAppsNoDeps: app interfaces with apps, but without dependencies to artifacts - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`
-* generateApps: app interfaces, apps with artifact dependencies
+* generateApps: app interfaces with apps including artifact dependencies - executed always
-* generateBroker: create a sample broker
+* generateBroker: create a sample broker - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`
-* generatePlatform: platform components only
+* generatePlatform: exclusively platform components - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`

 A typical setup (an all-in-one-project implementation). happens in conjunction with the extended unpack resources plugin.
 As shown below, in the `prepare-sources` phase, the configuration meta model is obtained, then in `generate-sources` the applications are instantiated without dependencies.
 Not shown is the remaining setup for service implementation, which would happen in the `compile` and `test` phases.
 Finally, in the `package` phase the full applications are generated and assembled.